JamieDW/kanye-rest/README.md

 The challenge will contain a few core features most applications have.
 That includes connecting to an API, basic MVC using Laravel, exposing an API, and finally, tests.

-- [ ] The API we want you to connect to is https://kanye.rest/

-- [ ] The application should have the following features
+The API we want you to connect to is https://kanye.rest/ the application should have the following features

 - [ ] A rest API that shows 5 random Kayne West quotes (must)